bennymeg/nx-electron/README.md

 - Run `nx run-many --target=serve --projects=<frontend-app-name>,<electron-app-name> --parallel` to serve your application.

 In case you see a blank application, that happens due to that the electron app was served before the frontend was served.
 In that case, there are couple of possible solutions:
-1. Refrash you application when it has been served (i.e. with [electron-debug](https://github.com/sindresorhus/electron-debug)).
+1. Refresh you application when it has been served (i.e. with [electron-debug](https://github.com/sindresorhus/electron-debug)).
-2. Mannually serve the backend and frontend with to seperate commands (e.g. serve the backend only after the frontend was served).
+2. Manually serve the backend and frontend with to separate commands (e.g. serve the backend only after the frontend was served).
 3. Automatically serve the backend after the frontend was served (i.e. this [script](https://github.com/bennymeg/nx-electron/issues/103)).

 ## Packaging Nx Electron Application